Equity capital markets in United States: regulatory overview

 A company can seek to de-list its shares from the NYSE or NASDAQ voluntarily because, among other reasons, it believes it cannot continue to satisfy a continuing listing requirement.
 However, the company may still be required to maintain its SEC registration if it meets the SEC's registration requirements.

 All companies registered with the SEC, whether US or foreign, can suspend their obligation to file SEC reports and other public company obligations if either:

-There are fewer than 300 record holders of the common equity or 1,200 record holders in the case of banks and bank holding companies.
+There are fewer than 300 record holders of the common equity or 1,200 record holders in the case of banks, bank holding companies and savings and loan holding companies.